-Saanich will be placing a new communications tower at the PKOLS (Mount Douglas Park) summit.
+Saanich is placing a new communications tower at the PKOLS (Mount Douglas Park) summit.
 The current tower must be replaced due to aging infrastructure and new federal regulatory standards that came into effect in 2025.
 The tower is a critical component of public safety and cell phone communications in the region.

-January 26, 2026 update
+May 1, 2026 update

 Geotechnical exploratory work was completed to confirm the replacement telecommunications tower location, adjacent to the current tower.